-Struggling with employee turnover but not sure how to solve the problem?
-Here are 6 tips to help you retain more employees:
+Struggling with high turnover but not sure how to solve the problem?
+Here are 6 tips to help you retain a greater number of employees:

 Offer Competitive Salary Packages

 We hate to break it to you but constant praise and recognition will mean nothing to your employees if it isn’t coupled with a great salary.
-If your employees feel like they aren’t being paid enough even if you claim to love their work, they will feel like you’re over-compensating for the lack of salary.
+Employees quit for a number of reasons but not getting paid enough is one of the main reasons an employee leaves.

 As you might have guessed, this will lead to employee turnover.

 Proper onboarding, career advancement opportunities, and good working conditions won’t do much if you don’t offer a good salary package.

 You will eventually see that the total number of employees is dropping.
 You’ll notice absenteeism, poor performance, and eventually staff turnover.
 At that point, you’ll have high turnover costs especially if you’re a small business.